 Projecting Future Load – Compound Growth

 Thanks for your insightful answer in your previous post, “Why does the load matter?”
 How important is the future load growth?
 Our planning team gives me a range instead of a single value; they suggest 2-3%.
 I have sent you some real data for several of our circuits.
-Teach me oh webbed one!
+Can you teach me?

 Albert Einstein is said to have once quipped, “The most powerful force in the universe is compound interest.”
 He was talking about money, but the same principle applies to compound growth of any kind as you shall see if you read on.

 Your planners undoubtedly consider whether the geography served by the circuit is mature or whether there is still new development likely.
 On top of the growth rate from new services, how are existing customer electrical demands changing?
 In general, more and more electrical applications are being deployed, but greener, more energy efficient appliances may mitigate or even reverse that load growth.
 Also demand management may reduce peak loads.
 I picture the planners pulling out their crystal balls to determine how fast plug-in hybrid cars will be deployed.
 These are just a few of the considerations in estimating future load growth.
 The impact is huge, so the exercise is well worth considering.